-Dejal is also on App.net (ADN), Facebook and Google+:
+Dejal is also on Facebook and Google+, and David is on YouTube:

 Dejal has provided many quality and flexible utilities to the Macintosh world over the years, starting back in 1991 with the pre-Mac OS X gems QuickEncrypt and SndConverter Pro.
 Nowadays, pretty much everything is developed in native Cocoa for Mac OS X, including Simon, Time Out, Caboodle, Narrator (which was acquired by Mariner Software), and more, and for iPad, iPhone and iPod touch, including Tweeps and others.
 In addition, Dejal provides consulting and contract programming services to help others produce great Mac OS X and iOS software.
 Plus Dejal gives back to the community by making sample code available for developers.